 For better or for worse, students are all over Social Media - so why not give them a little of what they love mixed in with the learning?
 My friend Ryan O'Donnell, (@creativeedtech), is quite talented with creating templates and he made an Instagram post template in Google Slides that caught my eye and sparked my imagination.
 There are so many fun ways to use this in the classroom!
 You can get a copy of his template by clicking the link I provide at the end of this post.
-Here is a glance at what he has created:
+You can also find my updated templates for 2019 and 2022.
+Here is a glance at what he created:

 Summarizing chapters or sections of a book:

 It takes quite a bit of skill to boil a summary down to a few sentences that truly capture the main ideas of a chapter.
 Students can create a Slides file from the template where each slide becomes the summary for each section of text you assign.
 They will need to choose a screen handle and profile picture that are appropriate for the character they are impersonating.
 They will also choose a picture and some text for their "post".
 This is an example for Chapter 1 of Charlotte's Web.

 Baby pig photo from Michael Kappel